Jefiozie/nx-jefiozie/libs/time-to-read/README.md

 The `scully-plugin-time-to-read` is a `routeProcess` plugin for [Scully](http://scully.io/) that processes a specific route and will add the 'readingTime' property to the `RouteData.
 This property reflects the time that people need to read the content.

-This plugin is designed (and test) to work with the blog schematic and the contentFolder plugin.
+This plugin is designed (and tested) to work with the blog schematic and the contentFolder plugin.
 ## 📦 Installation

 To install this plugin with `npm` run